-(1) Ravinder S. Mlait was appointed as a director of the Company on June 12, 2008 and as President and Chief Executive Officer of the Company on July 15, 2008.
-On April 12, 2016, Mr. Mlait resigned as President, CEO, and Director.
+Ned Goodman was appointed as a director President and Chief Executive Officer of the Company on April 12, 2016...

 (2) Bryan E. Loree was appointed President, Secretary and Director of the Company on June 12, 2008.
 He resigned as President effective July 15, 2008 and was appointed Chief Financial Officer on the same date.